jonnonz1/nz-statute-book/acts/public/1953/patents-act-1953.md

 **Offences**

 ### 105 Falsification of register, etc
-Every person who makes or causes to be made a false entry in any register kept under this Act, or a writing falsely purporting to be a copy of an entry in any such register, or produces or tenders or causes to be produced or tendered in evidence any such writing, knowing the entry or writing to be false, commits an offence, and shall be liable on conviction on indictment to imprisonment for any term not exceeding 2 years.
+(1) Every person who makes or causes to be made a false entry in any register kept under this Act, or a writing falsely purporting to be a copy of an entry in any such register, or produces or tenders or causes to be produced or tendered in evidence any such writing, knowing the entry or writing to be false, commits an offence, and shall be liable on conviction to imprisonment for any term not exceeding 2 years.
+(2) Despite anything to the contrary in section 25 of the Criminal Procedure Act 2011, a charging document may be filed at any time in respect of an offence against subsection (1).

 ### 106 Unauthorised claim of patent rights
-(1) Every person who falsely represents that he or another person is the patentee of an invention or that he or another person has applied for a patent for an invention commits an offence and shall be liable on summary conviction to a fine not exceeding 100 pounds.
+(1) Every person who falsely represents that he or another person is the patentee of an invention or that he or another person has applied for a patent for an invention commits an offence and shall be liable on conviction to a fine not exceeding $200.
-(2) Every person who falsely represents that an article sold by him is patented in New Zealand or is the subject of an application for a patent in New Zealand commits an offence and shall be liable on summary conviction to a fine not exceeding 50 pounds.
+(2) Every person who falsely represents that an article sold by him is patented in New Zealand or is the subject of an application for a patent in New Zealand commits an offence and shall be liable on conviction to a fine not exceeding $100.
 (3) For the purposes of this section—provided that it shall be sufficient defence to any prosecution under this subsection to show that the article was patented or was the subject of an application for a patent at the time when and in the country where the words were stamped, engraved, or impressed on or otherwise applied to it.
   (a) a person shall be deemed to represent that an article is patented in New Zealand if there is stamped, engraved, or impressed on, or otherwise applied to, the article the word patent or patented, the words provisional patent, or some other word or words expressing or implying that a patent for the article has been obtained in New Zealand; and
   (b) a person shall be deemed to represent that an article is the subject of an application for a patent in New Zealand if there are stamped, engraved, or impressed on or otherwise applied to the article the words patent applied for or patent pending or some other word or words implying that an application for a patent for the article has been made in New Zealand:
-(4) Every person who uses on his place of business or on any document issued by him or otherwise the words Patent Office, or any other words suggesting that his place of business is or is officially connected with the Patent Office, commits an offence and shall be liable on summary conviction to a fine not exceeding 50 pounds.
+(4) Every person who uses on his place of business or on any document issued by him or otherwise the words Patent Office, or any other words suggesting that his place of business is or is officially connected with the Patent Office, commits an offence and shall be liable on conviction to a fine not exceeding $100.

 ### 107 Protection of Royal Arms, etc
 The grant of a patent under this Act shall not in itself authorise the patentee to use or place on any patented article any representation specified in sections 12 to 15 of the Flags, Emblems, and Names Protection Act 1981.